Marijuana Regulations in Happy Valley

 On November 4, 2014, Oregon voters approved Ballot Measure 91, which legalized personal possession of certain amounts of marijuana for people 21 years of age or older.
-The measure, as well as several implementing legislative bills, also created a regulatory system for the production, distribution and sale of recreational marijuana and marijuana products.
+The measure, as well as several implementing legislative bills, also created a regulatory system for the production, distribution, and sale of recreational marijuana and marijuana products.

 State law contains few regulations on where commercial marijuana businesses may occur, except they may not locate within 1,000 feet of schools.
 To address citizen concerns, Oregon Law allows local governments to place additional regulations on marijuana businesses and limit their facilities to specific areas.
-Throughout Oregon, cities and counties have been developing local regulations to govern where marijuana facilities can locate, their hours of operations, and several other aspects specific to marijuana businesses.
+Throughout Oregon, cities, and counties have been developing local regulations to govern where marijuana facilities can locate, their hours of operations, and several other aspects specific to marijuana businesses.

-For several months, Happy Valley monitored how other cities regulated marijuana in pursuit of finding best practices.
+For several months, Happy Valley monitored how other cities regulated marijuana in pursuit of finding the best practices.
 The City Council discussed many options and forms of regulation to balance the legal rights of marijuana business owners with the safety, livability, and character of the Happy Valley community.

 After much consideration, the City Council adopted regulations on September 6, 2016 following a recommendation by the Planning Commission in August.
 Below are summaries and links to Happy Valley regulations for marijuana dispensaries, production (marijuana grows), processing, and wholesaling businesses.